BigDoot/GrappleHero/README.md

   * Good soundtrack and music pleasing to the ears

-* **Touch up and polish all the levels**, menus and transitions mentioned above with sounds and game effects
+* **Touch up and polish all the levels, menus and transitions** mentioned above with sounds and game effects

   * Use of Unity’s particle system, screen shakes etc to make gameplay more satisfying